Is there more than one way to introduce and teach a language? What techniques work better than others?

-Are there more that one way to introduce and teach a language?
-What techniques are working better than others?
-Is classroom fun the key to students success or is language learning all about hard work?
+Is classroom fun the key to students’ success or is language learning all about hard work?

 Have you had this kind of a teacher?
 Are you that teacher?

-And because this is the way we were taught English as a foreign language, it becomes the way we teach it.
+And because this is the way we were taught English as a foreign language, it is quite possible that it will become the way we teach it if we choose to become English teachers.

 No such thing.
 The very first class and she only speaks in Finnish.
 ONLY.
 This is how it began, and it is how it went on.
 Oh, did I want to quit?